NVIDIA/GenerativeAIExamples/community/reasoning_coder/README.md

-# Nemotron Coder-R
+# Reasoning Coder

-Nemotron Coder-R is a demonstration of a coding agen for reasoning-aware code generation powered by the open-source [NVIDIA Nemotron Nano 9B v2 model](https://huggingface.co/nvidia/NVIDIA-Nemotron-Nano-9B-v2).
+Reasoning Coder is a demonstration of a coding agen for reasoning-aware code generation powered by the open-source [NVIDIA Nemotron Nano 9B v2 model](https://huggingface.co/nvidia/NVIDIA-Nemotron-Nano-9B-v2).
 The agent combines the strengths of large language model coding capabilities with a reasoning budget control mechanism, enabling more transparent and efficient problem-solving.

 It is designed to showcase how developers can integrate self-hosted vLLM deployments to run advanced code assistants locally or on their own infrastructure.
 The demo highlights how NVIDIA Nemotron Nano 9B v2 reasoning features can be applied to software development workflows, making it easier to experiment with streaming, non-streaming, and reasoning-driven code generation in a reproducible environment.